Welcome to today's edition of the Rush 24-7 podcast.

 You're just dismissing the importance of what's happening here in Pennsylvania on the East Coast.

-I mean it's You say it's no big deal at all expected.
+I mean, you say it's no big deal.

-Well, three months ago you were telling us kind of feeling that today you make it fifty percent in Pennsylvania maybe get fifty percent all across the board or more that vote tonight.
+Well, three months ago, you were telling us Trump had a feeling that today you make it 50%.

-I just think it's you're dismissing this movement as a it's irrelevant.
+I just think you're dismissing this movement as irrelevant.

-Let's move on to talk about Ted Cruz and his old strategy.
+Let's move on to talk about Ted Cruz and his whole strategy.

 I'm not trying to diminish anything.